-A call for members will be circulated annually.
+Membership will be renewed on an annual basis.
 Existing members will be asked to indicate their interest in renewal of their term, as per the terms of membership.
-Interested new members will be asked to submit a statement of interest.
+BORN will issue a general call for Expressions of Interest for membership, as needed.

 Members of the Internal Advisory Group (BORN staff) will select committee members who will best fulfill its purpose and responsibilities while ensuring diverse lived experience and representation.
 Advice from the external chair will also be solicited for new member selection.
 Management will review and submit to Executive for final approval.
+Chair(s) will be selected from within the existing members.